ItMeMarg/milestoneTwo/README.md

 - A contact button so users can submit feedback.

 ### User Stories
+- As a user, I expect an entertaining game.
+- As a user, I expect an appropriately designed game.
+- As a user, I expect to be able to play this game on different devices.

 - Susan, Seattle
    > "Sure, I make my own coffee every day now that we can't leave the house with everything that's going on.
 But it's just not the same.
 As a user, I want to feel the same fear of memory loss as the sweet baristas who mark my small hazelnut breve americano."